pandamasta/django-egallery/README.rst

         },
     }

+5. Don't forget to declare STATIC_URL and STATICFILES_DIRS in your settings.py

+    eg:
+        STATIC_URL = '/static/'
+        STATICFILES_DIRS = [(os.path.join(BASE_DIR, "static"))]

-4. Run `python manage.py syncdb` to create the gallery models.
+6. Run `python manage.py syncdb` to create the gallery models.

-5. Start the development server and visit http://127.0.0.1:8000/admin/ to create and add Picture.
-You'll need the Admin app enabled.
+7. Start the development server and visit http://127.0.0.1:8000/admin/ to add categories and pictures.

-6. Visit http://127.0.0.1:8000/gallery/ to see the gallery.
+8. Visit http://127.0.0.1:8000/gallery/ to see the gallery.